-Emergency actions that depart from an approved TSR may be taken when no actions consistent with the TSR are immediately apparent, and when these actions are needed to protect workers, the public, or the environment from imminent and significant harm.
-Such actions must be approved by a person in authority as designated in the TSR.
-This authority is delegated to the FSM.
+Conditions Emergency actions that depart from an approved TSR may be taken when no actions consistent with the TSR are immediately apparent, and when these actions are needed to protect workers, the public, or the environment from imminent and significant harm.
+Such actions must be approved by the FSM.